SolaceLabs/solace-tryme-cli/EXAMPLES.md

 // default configuration 'stm-cli-config.json', but receive from a queue,
 // with optionally creating the queue if found missing, and add subscriptions to the queue

-__stm receive --queue my-queue --create-if-missing --topic "solace/>"__
+stm receive --queue my-queue --create-if-missing --topic "solace/>"

 // execute a specific receive command from the named configuration

-__stm receive --config cloud-broker.json --name receive__
+stm receive --config cloud-broker --name receive

 // execute the default receive command with settings defined on the default
 // configuration 'stm-cli-config.json', but receive on topic specified in the
 // command-line (overriding the command settings)

-__stm receive --topic solace/try/me__
+stm receive --topic solace/try/me

 // execute the default receive command with settings defined on the default
 // configuration 'stm-cli-config.json', but receive from a queue

-__stm receive --queue stm-queue --topic solace/try/me__
+stm receive --queue stm-queue --topic solace/try/me

 NOTE: You can override any of the receive parameters that are applied only for this instance of execution!

-// If you want to run a receive purely command based on the command-line parameters
+// If you want to run a receive entirely based on the command-line parameters
 // without any reference to recorded command settings, you can do so by specifying
 // requisite parameters in the command-line

-__stm receive --url ws://localhost:8008 --vpn default --username default --password default --topic solace/try/me__
+stm receive --url ws://localhost:8008 --vpn default --username default --password default --topic solace/try/me

 NOTE: The following examples demonstrate how to update an existing command settings in a configuration, as well as how to duplicate (copy) a command